Cardonald College: Mergers

-On 17 November 2011, Cardonald College announced it had entered merger talks with Anniesland College and on 28 March 2012 it was announced by Cardonald College principal, Susan Walsh, that a merger with Cardonald College, Anniesland College and Langside College was "highly likely."
+On 17 November 2011, Cardonald College announced it had entered merger talks with Anniesland College and on 28 March 2012 it was announced by Cardonald College principal, Susan Walsh, that a merger of Cardonald College, Anniesland College and Langside College was "highly likely."

 On 30 July 2012, the colleges agreed to push ahead with merger plans and named The Guardian reporter and Cardonald College journalism lecturer, Kirsty Scott, the Merger Communications Manager.

 On 28 August 2012, a formal consultation was launched which ran until 16 November 2012.

 On 14 December 2012, Cardonald College principal Susan Walsh was appointed principal of the new college.

 On 1 August 2013, Cardonald College, along with Anniesland College and Langside College, were absorbed to form Glasgow Clyde College.
-As a result of the merger, Cardonald College became Glasgow Clyde College.
+As a result of the merger, Cardonald College became Glasgow Clyde College Cardonald Campus.